lanakern/MasterThesis/README.md

 - The "Scripts" folder contains all R scripts needed to replicate the analysis.
 - The "Functions" folder contains all hand-coded functions which are used in the R scripts.
-- The Excel file "Thesis_Documentation.xlsx" contains detailed information about the confounding factors used in this analysis as well as the data preparation process.
+- The html file "Thesis_Documentation.htm" contains detailed information about the confounding factors used in this analysis as well as the data preparation process.
+I recommend to open this file in a Web Browser.

 Unfortunately, I am not allowed to publish the data.